CtrlK

 Suggestions

-Split domain-specific sections (Wallet/Web3 Testing, Financial Flow Testing) and reference material (CI/CD config, artifact management) into separate linked files, keeping SKILL.md as a concise overview with navigation.
+Split domain-specific sections (Wallet/Web3, Financial Flow Testing) and reference materials (CI/CD, Artifact Management) into separate files, keeping SKILL.md as a concise overview with links.

 DimensionReasoningScore